Definition and Overview of Hair Loss in Children

 Acquired Focal Alopecia

 Tinea capitis is a fungus infection that causes patchy hair loss in children.
-The causative organism is the fungus known as Trichophyton tonsurans.
-Children usually present with circular patchy alopecia with scaling.
+It is the most common cause of hair loss in children.
+The causative organism is the contagiousfungus known as Trichophyton tonsurans.
+Children usually present with circular patchy alopecia with scaling involving the scalp, eyebrows, and eyelashes.
 Black dots are usually seen on a gray background.
 The black dots are broken hair.
 Boggy and pustular nodules, known as kerions, can also be seen in some children.

-Alopecia areata is an autoimmune disease that can be also associated with other autoimmune disorders, such as Hashimoto thyroiditis.
-A physical examination usually reveals smooth, oval patches of hair loss that are not confined to the scalp.
-Alopecia areata can present with partial loss of scalp hair, complete loss of scalp hair, known as alopecia totalis, or complete loss of scalp and body hair, known as alopecia universalis.
+It is an autoimmune disease that can be also associated with other autoimmune disorders, such as Hashimoto thyroiditis.
+It is characterized by hair loss in smooth, oval patches of hair loss that are not confined to the scalp and with no apparent inflammation.

 Congenital Focal Alopecia